 In addition, it may have a question and allowedAnswers, which are all strings.
 The optional description attribute is meant to contain a brief description of the decision-making embodied in the Decision.
 The optional question attribute is meant to contain a natural language question that characterizes the Decision such that the output of the Decision is an answer to the question.
-The optional allowedAnswers attribute is meant to contain a natural language description such as Yes/No, a list of allowed values, a range of numeric values etc.
+The optional allowedAnswers attribute is meant to contain a natural language description of the answers allowed for the question such as Yes/No, a list of allowed values, a range of numeric values etc.